 Likewise, you have the Invisalign, many people wonder “can Invisalign fix open bite?”
 The answer is yes.
 The Invisalign works the same way braces do and so it can fix an open bite.
 This is another great option for individuals who do not like the bulky aesthetic of traditional braces.

-Veneers are another feasible option for treating an open bite. veneers are slim ceramic shells that go on the front of your teeth to eclipse a wide array of dental mishaps.
+Veneers are another feasible option for treating an open bite.
+Veneers are slim ceramic shells that go on the front of your teeth to eclipse a wide array of dental mishaps.
 While they usually can correct any issue, when it comes to malocclusion the story is different.

 With misalignment, veneers can only work with mild to moderate cases.
 Otherwise, it is better to look into orthodontics.

-One of the many reasons braces are popular is that they provide instantaneous results.
+One of the many reasons veneers are popular is that they provide instantaneous results.
 Your dentist will file down your teeth to make room for the veneers.
 Following this, they will cement the veneers to your teeth and cure them to ensure they’re secure.

 This option will not only correct your open bite, but also any other dental mishaps you suffer from.